The rank of Mazur's Eisenstein ideal: Introduction

 is not a $p$-th power. \end{enumerate} \end{thm}

-There is an alternate formulation, by Venkatesh and Calegari, of this theorem in terms of zeta values, which was explained to us by Venkatesh.
+There is an alternate formulation, by Calegari and Venkatesh, of this theorem in terms of zeta values, which was explained to us by Venkatesh.
 Assume that $p^s \mid (N-1)$, and let $G=(\Z/N\Z)^\times$ and $I_G=\ker(\zp{s}[G] \to \zp{s})$ be the augmentation ideal.
 Consider the element

 where $B_2(x)=x^2-x+1/6$ is the second Bernoulli polynomial and where $\lfloor i/N \rfloor \in [0,1) \cap \frac{1}{N}\Z$ is the fractional part of $i/N$.
 This element comes from considering the function